 At first it was to be asparagus, fiddleheads, snap peas, and fava beans.
-As luck would have it though, we found out a week or so before the event that the produce wouldn't be ready in time from any farm in the area.
+As luck would have it, we found out a week or so before that the produce wouldn't be ready in time from any farm in the area.

 I still wasn't happy with the dish though, and didn't know what it wanted to be.
 Cold food can be a hard sell, since flavors are muted when foods are chilled.

 If you've never had agrumato, or lemon oil, you should put it on your bucket list.
 It's typically olive oil made by pressing whole fresh lemons with the olives in the mill.
 It shouldn't be confused with lemon infused oil that boutique oil shops sell, which is worthless compared to the real deal.

+I was happy with the salad, finally.
 While my staff and I were preparing the dishes at the event, an hour before we were going to serve I saw some of the spruce trees on the farm had perfect looking tips, and I knew they had to go into the dish.

 I ended up liking it so much I made another batch for a luncheon the following day, switching up the vegetables a little but keeping the asparagus-radish-fiddle combo at the heart of it all.

 Spring Vegetables With Spruce Tips and Lemon Agrumato

-- 1 cup young spruce tips, picked over for any papery husk, washed if needed
+- 1 cup young spruce tips picked over for any papery husk, washed if needed

-- Lemon Agrumato, to taste
+- Lemon Agrumato to taste

-- Fresh lemon juice, to taste
+- Fresh lemon juice to taste

-- Kosher salt and fresh ground black pepper, to taste
+- Kosher salt and fresh ground black pepper to taste

-- Fresh spearmint, to taste
+- Fresh spearmint to taste

 - Remove all of the asparagus tips.
-Cut 3/4 of the remaining asparagus stems into 1/2 inch bias-cut pieces, then blanch until just tender, shock in an ice bath, drain and reserve.
+Cut ¾ of the remaining asparagus stems into ½ inch bias-cut pieces, then blanch until just tender, shock in an ice bath, drain and reserve.
 Blanch the asparagus tips for a few minutes longer than the stem as they take longer to cook.
-Slice the remaining raw asparagus 1/4 inch thick and reserve.
+Slice the remaining raw asparagus ¼ inch thick and reserve.